davidherook/auto-ml/README.md

 TODO:
-- Replace load and save functions with Artifacts class
-- Easily switch between scikit and keras models
 - Include residual plot in output
 - Test regression problem with new datasets
 - Create AutoML for classification problems